percona/pmm-doc/docs/install-pmm/install-pmm-client/package_manager.md

     ```sh
     dnf localinstall *.rpm
     ```
-??? info "Download page link"s
+??? info "Download page links"

     Here are the download page links for each supported platform.